 Merv Griffin Earned An Astonishing Fortune Off The Jeopardy Theme Song Royalties

 Merv Griffin created Jeopardy for the television network NBC in 1964.
 His wife Julann actually came up with the show's concept on a flight from Minnesota to New York.
-Once the plane landed, Merv headed straight for NBC where network executives bought the show on the spot, without a script or a pilot.
-The first version of Jeopardy was actually broadcast in mornings and early afternoons before becoming the internationally syndicated nighttime game show that we are all familiar with today.
-During its nearly 50 year run, the show has aired over 9400 episodes and has spawned 30 international adaptations around the globe.
+Once the plane landed, Merv headed straight for NBC, where network executives bought the show on the spot, without a script or a pilot.
+The first version of Jeopardy was actually broadcast in the mornings and early afternoons before becoming the internationally syndicated nighttime game show that we are all familiar with today.
+During its 50-year run, the show has aired over 9,000 episodes and has spawned 30 international adaptations around the globe.

-The Jeopardy version we are familiar with today with Alex Trebek premiered in 1984.
+The version of Jeopardy we are familiar with today, with Alex Trebek at the helm, premiered in 1984.
 This most recent iteration has won 30 daytime Emmys and averages 25 million viewers each week.
-And we haven't even talked about re-runs which air continuously throughout the world on dozens of channels, 24 hours a day – 365 days a year.
+And we haven't even talked about re-runs, which air continuously throughout the world on dozens of channels, 24 hours a day – 365 days a year.

 Merv Griffin